asparc/AutoMatlab/README.md

 ![Pair open end popup](fig/pair_open_end_popup.png)

-can be triggered with command:
+can be triggered with the command:

 ```json
 [